18F/18f.gsa.gov/_team/shawnique.md

 Shawnique is a returned Peace Corps volunteer in Costa Rica and Zambia, where she focused on projects involving children, family, and community development.

-I like surrounding myself with civically minded people, working towards the same goal," she says.
+"I like surrounding myself with civically minded people, working towards the same goal," she says.
 "Getting highly competent, motivated, and civically minded technologists into government is a movement I am extremely proud to be in," she says.